rossetti/KSLBook/docs/04-Chapter4.md

 sub-class of `EventGenerator` or within another class that has a reference to the event generator.

 Now we are ready to review the revised implementation of the drive through pharmacy model which puts the `Queue,` `QObject,` and `EventGenerator` classes into action.
 Only portions of the code are illustrated here.
-For full details see the Example4 file in the `ksl.examples.book.chapter4` package.
+For full details see the example files in the `ksl.examples.book.chapter4` package.
 To declare an instance of the Queue class, we use the following code.

 ```kt
     private val mySTGT4: IndicatorResponse = IndicatorResponse({ x -> x >= 4.0 }, mySysTime, "SysTime > 4.0 minutes")